Member Organizations

 International Education Standards

-Initial and continuing professional development (IPD and CPD) of professional accountants in Nigeria are determined by the two professional accountancy organizations (PAOs) in the country—the Institute of Chartered Accountants of Nigeria (ICAN) and the Association of National Accountants of Nigeria (ANAN)—as well as the National Universities Commission (NUC) and National Board for Technical Education (NBTE).
-The NUC and NBTE determine the curriculum of universities in Nigeria and polytechnic institutions respectively and the PAOs accredit universities to ensure alignment with the IES requirements.
+Initial and continuing professional development of professional accountants in Nigeria are determined by the Institute of Chartered Accountants of Nigeria (ICAN) and the Association of National Accountants of Nigeria (ANAN), in coordination with the National Universities Commission and the National Board for Technical Education, which oversee tertiary education curricula.
+The professional accountancy organizations accredit universities and training programs to ensure alignment with professional qualification requirements.

 Current Status: Partially Adopted